 Sour wood tree- Oxydendron Arboreum

 The leaves of Sourwood trees help eliminate the feeling of dry mouth, yet should not be swallowed.
-The bark of Sourwood trees are gray in color with a hint of red.
+The bark of Sourwood trees is gray with a hint of red.
 It's profoundly furrowed and scaly in texture.
 Small branches are mild yellow-green at first but change to a red-brown when the tree matures.
 The wood is also red-brown, with lighter sapwood.
 The forest of these trees is very heavy, robust, and close-grained.
-The winter buds are feathered, small, and dark red in color.
+The winter buds are feathered, small, and dark red.
 They are partly saturated on the bark.
 Internal scales increase in size when spring growth starts.
 Leaves are oblong and wedge-form at the base.
 During midyear, cream white flowers emerge in terminal panicles of secund racemes with a length of seven to eight inches.
 The fruit is a capsule-shaped, five-valved, and edged by a persistent style while the pedicels are showcased in a curved placement.
-Sourwood is suitably strong in the northern states of the country and a worthy ornamental tree on front lawns and parks.
+Sourwood is suitably strong in the northern states of the country and an excellent ornamental tree on front lawns and parks.
 Its post-mature blooming makes it ideal, and its autumnal shading is exceptionally vibrant and awe-inspiring.
 The leaves are overly immersed with acid, and to some length manages the poise of those of the peach trees.
 The leaves can also be used as a laxative.
 The tree is well-recognized for nectar and the honey sourced from it.
 The blooms are extracted for its juice, which is used to make jelly.
-The tree shoots were used by native Americans to devise arrow shafts.
-Sourwood trees are predominant within the eastern North America, from south of Pennsylvania to the northwest of Florida.
-It is commonly found in the deeper areas of the Appalachian Mountains.
+The tree shots were used by native Americans to devise arrow shafts.
+Sourwood trees are predominant within eastern North America, from south of Pennsylvania to the northwest of Florida.
+It is commonly found in the broader areas of the Appalachian Mountains.
 The species is also frequently seen as a part of the oak-heath forests.
 A growing Sourwood tree is invulnerable to any infestation, disease, or minor cultural dilemma it encounters as long as it gets the well-excavated, acid-rich land it needs.
 As said earlier, the roots are shallow and quickly disturbed hence it is advised to plant from premature, balled-and-burlapped stock.
 If you plan on replanting it, the best season would be Spring.
 Make sure it is well watered and mulched until the base is solid.
 Avoid planting the tree in overly polluted mediums that could prohibit their continuous growth and development.
-If the tree is properly planted and maintained, it can grow fast and very hard.
-Fortunately, Sour-wood tree is very easy to take care of.
+If the tree is planted correctly and maintained, it can grow fast and very hard.
+Fortunately, Sour-wood tree is elementary to take care of.
 Directly place it on acid-rich soil and water it every day.